Kbafekr/Youtube-Clone/README.md

 # Youtube Clone
  Youtube Clone

-Welcome to You2oob!
+Welcome to hootube!

-You2oob Project is a Youtube clone that allows users to share videos and interact with other channels.
+hootube is a Youtube clone that allows users to share videos and interact with other channels.
 Users can upload videos, follow other users, comment on, and like videos.

 Link to test out website: https://you2oob.herokuapp.com